-(1) The State Tax Commission shall promulgate rules and regulations setting forth the minimum requirements for which assessors and/or their deputy assessors or assistants, appropriate state employees and employees of planning and development districts may attain certification as an appraiser.
+(1) The State Tax Commission shall promulgate rules and regulations setting forth the minimum requirements for which tax assessors and/or their deputy assessors or assistants, appropriate state employees and employees of planning and development districts or other persons may attain certification as an appraiser.
 The commission shall establish and conduct such educational and training programs as may be appropriate to assist such persons in attaining such certification.